No results for

 • Operating System: Linux

-Create Web App Options - Azure
+Create web app options - Azure

 Leave the default for the rest of the options.

 Click Review + create.
 On the Review page, confirm the option you selected, then click Create.
-Azure will begin setting up our web app environment.
+Azure will begin setting up the web app environment.
 When the process is done, you will be directed to your web app dashboard.
 If not, click Go to Resource.

 Setting up the Node.js project

-git clone --single-branch --branch base-project https://github.com/coderonfleek/node-azure-web-app.git
+git clone --single-branch --branch base-project https://github.com/CIRCLECI-GWP/node-cd-api.git

-cd node-azure-web-app
+cd node-cd-api

 npm install

-Todos Endpoint - Node App
+Todos endpoint - Node app

 Stop the application at the command line using Ctrl + C.